 Capacity: 300 – 750 ml

-Best for: if you are looking for a water bottle made out of sustainable materials
+Best for water bottles made out of sustainable materials

 The Blafre water bottle is a relatively new favourite of mine and my kids.